Born Once - Die Once

 Welcome to the Born Once - Die Once project website!

-Call for Papers Now Open
+Call for Papers Now Closed (but keep reading)

 Birth and death are key drivers of population change.
 While mortality follows well-established regularities —eight in particular— fertility remains harder to forecast, and this uncertainty leads to much of the error in population projections.
 More information can help reduce uncertainty and might be hidden in currently unexplored regularities of fertility.
 To find those patterns, Born Once – Die Once asks a simple, generative question: do the same regularities that organize death also structure birth?